existencelabs/keystamp-whitepaper/README.md

 ### Implementation

-Keystamp was designed, as an application, to be used by organizations - specifically financial institutions, government institutions and large corporations.
-Heads of the hieararchy in the organization issue certificates to subordinates (and so on) which grant them the ability to sign contracts, handle funds, issue other certificates, encrypt certain data, etc.

-A functional API can integrate easily in any existing traditional workflow, with graphical easy-to-use tools to foster implementation.
-Since Keystamp aims to be a standard, adoption needs to be implemented voluntarily by a large number of firms in the economy to be successful.
-Users can also implement Keystamp in their workflow manually using a modern web application.

 We specifically implement the Proof-of-Compliance use-case of Keystamp in the context of “know-your-customer” policies, or any other context where establishing that information was obtained by certain parties at a certain time is required.
 Proof-of-compliance provides a digital trail of unforgeable signatures and timestamps which consist of irrefutable evidence that someone had certain information, took action or participated in specific events at specific points in time.
 It is a protocol which turns data into tamper-proof legal evidence.
+Keystamp was designed, as an application, to be used by organizations - specifically financial institutions, government institutions and large corporations.
+Heads of the hieararchy in the organization issue certificates to subordinates (and so on) which grant them the ability to sign and encrypt data.

 Since issuance and revocation of contracts are enforced cryptographically and are publicly auditable, easy to authentificate and verify using graphical interfaces over complex cryptographic libraries, anybody can verify who they are talking to and where they derive their authority from in the context of a business relationship.
 It can be implemented by public bodies such as government and enforcement agencies, so as to limit fraud and foster public trust.

+A functional API can integrate easily in any existing traditional workflow, with graphical easy-to-use tools to foster implementation.
+Since Keystamp aims to be a standard, adoption needs to be implemented voluntarily by a large number of firms in the economy to be successful.
+Users can also implement Keystamp in their workflow manually using a modern web application.

 ### Purpose and impact